msk-5s/phase-svd/README.md

 # **phase-svd**

 This repository contains the source code for recreating the research in "Denoising with Singular Value Decomposition for Phase Identification in Power Distribution Systems"[^1].
-The dataset in this work can be recreated from scratch using the [phase-svd-opendss](https://github.com/msk-5s/phase-svd-opendss.git) repository.
+The dataset can be downloaded from [Kaggle](https://www.kaggle.com/msk5sdata/phase-svd).
+Alternatively, the dataset in this work can be recreated from scratch using the [phase-svd-opendss](https://github.com/msk-5s/phase-svd-opendss.git) repository.

-> NOTE: The dataset will be placed in a public repository soon, so that it doesn't have to be generated from scratch.

 ## Requirements
     - Python 3.8+ (64-bit)